Dominican divorce decrees and certificates

 How much will a Dominican divorce certificate cost?

 In most cases we charge a total of US$210* = 1) US$95* for the search, then 2) US$115 for the certificate = total of US$210) for an original legalised and apostilled long-form divorce certificate including shipping by certified airmail which generally takes between 2 and 5 weeks to arrive.
-For details and an order form, go to our Dominican divorce documents order page.* If the divorce occurred before 1945, or if you do not know the date or place of birth, we charge US$195 for the search fee (instead of the US$95 quoted above).
+For details and an order form, go to our Dominican divorce documents order page.

 Dominican divorces are processed in the following order: